-Figure 13 depicts the overall situation as of June 2016.
-27 percent of program participants concluded a track, which amounts to 808 individuals (590 for Track A, 94 for Track B, and 124 for Track D).
-Furthermore, the overall dropout rate amounts to four out of ten (almost half of Track A, a quarter for Track B and about one sixth for Track D).
+Figure 13 depicts the overall situation as of December 2016.
+35 percent of program participants concluded a track, which amounts to 1,265 individuals (1,007 for Track A, 111 for Track B, 2 for Track C, and 145 for Track D).
+Furthermore, the overall dropout rate amounts to four out of ten (almost half of Track A, three out of 10 for Track B, about 4 out of 10 for Track C, and about one out of 10 for Track D).
 Among the individuals who dropped out a considerable number dropped out for employment related reasons.
 Precisely, among ten individuals who dropped out of Track A, four dropped out because they took up some kind of work.
-The same holds true for almost half of the dropouts of Track B and every twentieth individual who dropped out of Track D.
+The same holds true for about half of the dropouts of Track B, none for Track C, and every twenty-fifth individual who dropped out of Track D.